Introduction to iOS 8

 There are also a few APIs that have been deprecated in iOS 8, which are detailed at the end of this document.

-The following are required to create beautiful iOS 8 apps in Xamarin Studio:
+The following are required to create iOS 8 apps in Visual Studio for Mac:

-- Xcode 7 and iOS 8 – Apple’s Xcode 7 and iOS 8 APIs need to be installed and configured on the developer’s computer.
+- Xcode 7 and iOS 8 or newer – Apple’s latest Xcode and iOS APIs need to be installed and configured on the developer’s computer.

-- Xamarin Studio – The latest version of Xamarin Studio should be installed and configured on the user device.
+- Visual Studio for Mac – The latest version of Visual Studio for Mac should be installed and configured on the user device.

 - iOS 8 Device or Simulator – An iOS device running the latest version of iOS 8 for testing.